craftingcity/The-Known-World/Prenotes Oct 30 25.md

 ### What happened?

 22 gave the EGF yearbooks to Anita to comb through and contextualize.
-Niko wants to research ways to kill Notadeer, learn Infernal, and comb through his parents research.
+	- > Here's a list of graduates, of them who is still alive, where they are, and what they do Niko wants to research ways to kill Notadeer, learn Infernal, and comb through his parents research.
+	- > The Notadeer is an Arbiter, here's what that means and how we can dismiss if not outright kill one
+	- > You can do that.
+It'll take a while.
+	- > Sure, they tried a lot of stuff, but found the most promising leads in the realm of soul transference; One can manipulate a soul as a form of energy, store it in an object, or transfer it into another body.
+We know how to manipulate a loose soul, and we have a design for a
 Soarsia wants to find and talk to a demonologist, and eventually find a dragon.
 [[Fulton Shepherd]] is cited - alongside [[Paulo San Tymiq]] and [[Abraham the Wise]] - in the demonology book the gang has, and theyre going to see them, somewhere in Mountain Hall.